leonardpahlke/goBully/README.md

 container with api for election and discovery

-create multiple containers with docker-compose // TODO
+create multiple containers with docker-compose

 **election.go**